Brown rice is a whole grain that’s often considered a health food.

 In addition to its potential benefits for individuals with diabetes, brown rice may even reduce your risk of developing type 2 diabetes in the first place.

 Due to its fiber content, brown rice may improve blood sugar control, which is critical for people with diabetes.
-It may also lower your risk of developing type 2 diabetes to begin with.
+Additionally, brown rice contains magnesium, which may also lower your risk of developing type 2 diabetes to begin with.